Northstrix/Midbar/README.md

 Midbar (Raspberry Pi Pico Version) V2.0 is the Raspberry Pi Pico version of the Midbar V4.0.

+Midbar V5.0 is the first version of Midbar that stores user data on an external SD card.

 The purpose of Midbar is to significantly increase the cost of unauthorized access to its user's personal data.

 You can find the tutorial here: